antrikshdhand/info1113/3rd Year/MATH1115/README.md

 ### Project 2

 Project 2 was largely similar to Project 1 except that we were given the choice out of two datasets, and we were expected to pose as a stakeholder of our choosing when proposing research questions.
 It was also an individual project.
-The code has been added to the current folder.
+The code can be found in the current directory.

 Both these assignments received 10/10.